-Prerequisites: CSI 31 and ENG 2 and RDL 2, if required
+Prerequisites: CSI 31; and CUNY English Proficiency; or ENG 100 or 110, if required

 CSI 33 2 rec 2 lab 3 cr

 Data Structures

 Introduction to data structures and algorithms for developing solutions to various computational problems for sorting and searching large collections of data.
 Topics include container classes, pointers and dynamic arrays, linked lists, stacks, queues and trees.